mahseema/awesome-ai-tools/README.md

 - [Summary With AI](https://www.summarywithai.com/) - Summarize any long PDF with AI.
 Comprehensive summaries using information from all pages of a document.
 - [Emilio](https://getemil.io?ref=mahseema-awesome-ai-tools) - Stop drowning in emails - Emilio prioritizes and automates your email, saving 60% of your time
 - [Pieces](https://pieces.app/) - AI-enabled productivity tool designed to supercharge developer efficiency,with an on-device copilot that helps capture, enrich, and reuse useful materials, streamline collaboration, and solve complex problems through a contextual understanding of dev workflow
+- [Fit My CV](http://fit-my-cv.vercel.app/?ref=mahseema-awesome-ai-tools) - Free | Generate Cover Letters & Resume / CV Matching Tool |
 - [Huntr AI Resume Builder](https://huntr.co/product/ai-resume-builder/?ref=mahseema-awesome-ai-tools) - Craft the perfect resume, with a little help from AI.
 Huntr’s customizable AI Resume Builder will help you craft a well-written, ATS-friendly resume to help you land more interviews.
 - [Chat With PDF by Copilot.us](https://copilot.us/apps/chat-with-pdf) - An AI app that enables dialogue with PDF documents, supporting interactions with multiple files simultaneously through language models.
 - [Recall](https://www.getrecall.ai/) - Summarize Anything, Forget Nothing
 - [Talently AI](https://interview.talently.ai/?utm_source=mahseema-awesome-ai-tool&utm_medium=c_and_p&utm_campaign=tool-listing) - An Al interviewer that conducts live, conversational interviews and gives real-time evaluations to effortlessly identify top performers and scale your recruitment process.
 - [TailorTask](https://wwww.tailortask.ai) - Automate any boring and repetitive task, without having to learn a new tool
 - [AnkiDecks AI](https://anki-decks.com) - Create Flashcards 10x faster.
 Generate Anki Flashcards from any File or Text with AI.
 - [AI for Google Slides](https://www.aiforgoogleslides.com/) - AI presentation maker for Google Slides